egorssed/You-are-what-you-eat/docs/index.md

 If we want to extract the interesting food habits of different demographic groups we need to look for those features that make the highest impact and analyze relations between them.
 One of the common ways to do so is to train linear regression and evaluate the regression coefficients for statistical significance.
 Here, we are going to build a model for each nutrient and use the demographics as independent variables.
-Analysis of significance of each regression coefficient will give us insights on what features have the highest impact on consumption rates of the nutrient predicted, along with knowledge of whether this feature increases the nutrient use or decreases it.
+Analysis of the significance of each regression coefficient will give us insights on what features have the highest impact on consumption rates of the nutrient predicted, along with knowledge of whether this feature increases the nutrient use or decreases it.
-However, to obtain credible results, we first need to anaylze which nutrients can be predicted reliably by demographics.
+However, to obtain credible results, we first need to analyze which nutrients can be predicted reliably by demographics.

 ## Which nutrients can be reliably predicted?